 see, this arouses fear.
 Such fear both knew.

-Ordained in 1948, Monsignor James Turro is the most senior priest of the Archdiocese of Newark, N.J., and is a professor of New Testament Studies at the Immaculate Conception Seminary on the campus of Seton Hall University.
+Ordained in 1948, Monsignor James Turro is the most senior priest of the Archdiocese of Newark, N.J.
+He is a professor of New Testament Studies at the Immaculate Conception Seminary on the campus of Seton Hall University.

-Distinctive as a scholar and preacher, his “Reflections…path to prayer” published in 1972 remains a favorite of mine, for its motifs on the deeply spiritual insights of scripture.
+Distinctive as a scholar and preacher.
+His “Reflections…path to prayer,” published in 1972, remains a favorite of mine for its motifs on the profoundly scriptural insights.